ChrstphrHll/npc_gen/students/Myddin Hastos.md

   int: 13
   str: 14
   wis: 12
-track: Protection
-trait: I bluntly say what other people are hinting at or hiding.
-trait1: Challenging
-trait2: Disorganized
 year: 2
+guild: Elkenval
+partyID: 22
 ---
 # Myddin Hastos
 ---
 ### Description
 - 2nd year Half-Elf Rouge in Elkenval
-- wavy auburn hair that's parted to the left, Amber eyes, and Dark Brown skin
+- wavy auburn hair that's parted to the left, Pale Gray eyes, and Dark Brown skin
 - Is Challenging and Disorganized, and has Patience as their ideal

 ### Organizations